puchiha/crime-data-analysis/517a_crime_vancouver/Readme.md

 The original data has 530,652 records from 2003-01-01 to 2017-07-13 with the following features:

-TYPE, YEAR, MONTH, DAY, HOUR, MINUTE, HUNDRED_BLOCK, NEIGHBOURHOOD, X, Y, Latitude, Longitude.
+TYPE, YEAR, MONTH, DAY, HOUR, MINUTE, HUNDRED_BLOCK, NEIGHBOURHOOD, X, Y, LATITUDE, LONGITUDE.

 The record consists of 9 different types of crimes in 24 neighborhoods and 21193 street names.